thackerbroadcasting/site/src/content/docs/legal/privacy-policy.md

 The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the products and features you use.
 The personal information we collect may include the following:

 - names
+- phone numbers
+- email addresses
+- mailing addresses
+- billing addresses
+- job titles
+- contact preferences
 - debit/credit card numbers
-- contact preferences
-- job titles
-- mailing addresses
-- email addresses
-- phone numbers
-- contact or authentication data

 ### Sensitive Information
 We do not process sensitive information.